Ever had trouble finding Japanese recipes that were easy to make?

 Nutrition

-The dish itself is like arroz caldo in consistency, but is much sweeter and creamier in flavor, due to coconut milk being one of the main ingredients, as well as the addition of sugar in the dish.
+The dish itself is much like arroz caldo in consistency, but is much sweeter and creamier in flavor due to coconut milk being one of the main ingredients, as well as the addition of sugar to the dish.

 If you like corn (mais), you should also check out this mais con yelo recipe